aws-samples/amazon-cognito-passwordless-email-auth/cognito/README.md

 #### Pre-requisite

-- You need to have a [verified E-Mail address in Amazon SES](https://docs.aws.amazon.com/ses/latest/DeveloperGuide/verify-email-addresses-procedure.html) to send the e-mails from.
-Also, if you don't want the mails to end-up in spam folders, [verify the domain as well](https://docs.aws.amazon.com/ses/latest/DeveloperGuide/verify-domain-procedure.html).
+- You need to have a [verified e-mail address in Amazon SES](https://docs.aws.amazon.com/ses/latest/DeveloperGuide/verify-email-addresses-procedure.html) to send the e-mails from.
+If your AWS account in still in the [SES sandbox](https://docs.aws.amazon.com/ses/latest/DeveloperGuide/request-production-access.html), you also need to verify the e-mail adresses you want to send mails to.
+Lastly, if you don't want your mails to end up in spam folders, [verify the domain](https://docs.aws.amazon.com/ses/latest/DeveloperGuide/verify-domain-procedure.html) you use to send mails from as well.

 ### Alternative Deployment with AWS SAM CLI